comphonia/interactive-blockchainJS/readme.md

 ### To-do / Fix
 - [ ] Add an manual/on-boarding for new users.
-- [ ] Genesis & Airdrop blocks UI not added to the chain onStart.
+- [x] Genesis & Airdrop blocks UI not added to the chain onStart.
-- [ ] User balance is not reduced per transaction, this leads to a negative balance when multiple transactions <= available balance are queued but their total in the transaction is more than the balance.
+- [x] User balance is not reduced per transaction, this leads to a negative balance when multiple transactions <= available balance are queued but their total in the transaction is more than the balance. (not needed for v2)
-- [ ] No visual mining feedback.
+- [x] No visual mining feedback. (not needed for v2)

 ### Documentation
   ![](https://memegenerator.net/img/instances/63344723.jpg)